 Submit the information you’ve been asked for online or using the form attached to the letter you received.
-The deadline is shown on the letter.
+The deadline is on the letter.

 The Tax Credit Office will write to you with the results of their check.

 They can ask you about your income, employment and personal details.
-They may also get in touch with your employer or childcare provider can also be asked for information.
+They may also get in touch with your employer or childcare provider.

 Any original documents you send will be returned to you unless the Tax Credit Office believes they’re not genuine or not actually yours.